 Satpura National Park is rich in biodiversity – sightings of sloth bear, leopard, bison (gaur) and wild dog are particularly good, and there is a wide array of flora and other fauna.

-Satpura is starting to emerge as one of India’s most intriguing wildlife destinations, Not many travellers venture here yet, and you can enjoy walking safaris and watch wildlife from hides around the park.
-Tiger stalk the parks terrain, along with prey species such as nilgai and sambar, however as they are less habituated to human presence than other reserves, they are shy and even harder to see.
-However the delightful environment makes Satpura a worthwhile addition to any itinerary.
+Satpura is starting to emerge as one of India’s most intriguing wildlife destinations.
+Not many travellers venture here yet, and you can enjoy watching wildlife from hides around the park.
+Tigers stalk the park's terrain, along with prey species such as nilgai and sambar.
+These are less habituated to human presence than in other reserves; they are shy and even harder to see, however the delightful environment makes Satpura a worthwhile addition to any itinerary.